-Here are seven myths busted to help small business owners get a better understanding so they can better plan their estate and protect their family by ensuring their assets end up with the people they intended.
+Here are seven myths busted to help small business owners get a better understanding so they can better plan their estate, manage their wealth and protect their family by ensuring their assets end up with the people they intended.

 Myth 1: All “my assets” will be treated in accordance with my will

 This myth is founded on the premise that you “own” all of your assets.
 This could, in reality, be a fallacy.

 For most people, including small business owners, their large value assets include their home and super, which may include life insurance.
 Whether your family home forms part of your estate will depend on how you hold (or own) the property.
 Most couples would own their home “as joint tenants”.
 This means in the event of the death of one of the parties (i.e. tenants), the property automatically reverts to the surviving party (tenant).
 Your share of the property does not form part of your estate.